pantheon-systems/documentation/source/content/guides/account-mgmt/billing/01-introduction.md

 reviewed: "2022-09-19"
 ---

-This guide covers billing periods, payment methods, managing invoices and more.
+This guide covers billing periods, payment methods, managing invoices, and more.

 The permission to update credit cards and view history is granted only to the role of **Site Owner**.
 You can see who is assigned this role by clicking **<span class="glyphicons glyphicons-group"></span> Team** in the Site Dashboard or Professional Workspace.
-Other roles do not have access to billing as described on this page.
+Other roles do not have access to the billing information described on this page.

 <Alert title="Note" type="info">

-If you need to assume site and billing ownership, the current Site Owner must [transfer it to you directly](/guides/account-mgmt/workspace-sites-teams/sites#change-site-ownership).
+If you need to assume site and billing ownership, the current Site Owner must [transfer ownership to you directly](/guides/account-mgmt/workspace-sites-teams/sites#change-site-ownership).

 </Alert>